iv461/icey/icey/doc/source/using_services.md

 # Services using async/await

-One of the biggest novelties of ICEY is that it allows to use services with async/await syntax.
+One of ICEY's most notable features is its ability to use services with  async/await syntax.
-ICEY is the first library to provide such an API using the new C++20 coroutine feature.
+ICEY is the first library to provide this type of API using the new C++20 coroutine feature.

-When you call a service client, it returns a `Promise` that you can `co_await`, you also can provide a timeout.
+Calling a service returns a `Promise` that you can `co_await`.
+Additionally, every service call requires a timeout.
-Service servers can use asynchronous callback functions (i.e. coroutines) which allows them to even call other services in their callback: This powerful behavior was previously only difficult and clumsy to achieve with regular ROS [2, 3].
+For service servers, ICEY allows to use asynchronous callback functions (i.e. coroutines) which enables call other services for example: This behavior was previously only achievable in a rather clumsy way [2, 3], so ICEY is more powerful in this regard.

-Using async/await, you don't have to deal with callback groups anymore to avoid deadlocks [1].
+With async/await, you also don't have to deal with callback groups to prevent deadlocks [1].

 ## Client

-Service clients call a service, and this is an inherently asynchronous operation -- we don't know when (or if) we will receive the response.
+Calling a service is an inherently asynchronous operation.
-What we want most of the time however is to continue doing other work only *after* we got the response.
+Most of the time we want to synchronize the call however, i.e. to continue doing other work only *after* we receive the response.

-The regular ROS 2 API does not offer a synchronous API for calling services (meaning a function that calls the service and blocks until the response was received) -- instead the user has to manually spin the event loop which is error-prone because it leads to deadlocks when done inside a callback [1].
+The regular ROS 2 API does not offer a synchronous API for calling services -- instead the user must manually spin the event loop.
+This is error-prone since it leads to deadlocks when done inside a callback [1].

-With ICEY, waiting for the response becomes easy thanks to the async/await based API:
+With ICEY, waiting for the response becomes easy thanks to the async/await API:

 ```cpp
 auto service = node->icey().create_client<ExampleService>("set_bool_service");